buzzgrewal/Viscripta/README.md

 # Viscripta: Where vision meets vivid narration — intelligent image captions reimagined.
-Sure!
-Here's a **detailed and professional README.md** file for your project.
-It's structured for clarity, completeness, and GitHub best practices.

 ---

 # 🧠 Fine-Tuning BLIP-2 with Flan-T5 on Flickr8k Dataset